MicroEJ/docs/glossary.rst

             A Standalone Application is the main application that is booted by MICROEJ VEE.
 It is linked statically to produce a Mono-Sandbox Executable.

          Sandboxed Application
             A Sandboxed Application is an Application that can run over a Multi-Sandbox Executable.
-It can be linked either statically or dynamically.
+It is linked dynamically.

          System Application
             A System Application (formerly called a Resident Application) is a Sandboxed Application that is statically linked to a Multi-Sandbox Executable, as it is part of the initial image and cannot be removed.